 Financial advisor

-The financial sector is already rocked by the rise of fintech and robo-advisors, automated platforms that use sophisticated algorithms and real-time information to offer tailored investment advice.
+The financial sector is already disrupted by the rise of fintech and robo-advisors, automated platforms that use sophisticated algorithms and real-time information to offer tailored investment advice.

-All of this comes at much lower costs than hiring a professional financial advisor, whose advice is subject to both bias and human error.
+All of this comes at a much lower cost than hiring a professional financial advisor, whose advice is subject to both bias and human error.
 Artificial intelligence hasn't made the financial advisor obsolete yet, but the future is here and time is running out.

 Jeweler